Table of Contents

 Sustained Use Discounts (SUD) on the other hand, are automatically applied when you use a virtual machine for a certain amount of time each day, over a 30-day period.
 The longer you use the machine, the more you save, with discounts ranging from 10% to 60%.
 This pricing model is ideal for businesses that have predictable resource requirements and need to run virtual machines for extended periods of time.

-GCP pricing is based on several factors that when combined make up the total bill of the services.
+GCP pricing is based on several factors that, when combined, make up the total bill of the services.
 These factors include Compute, Storage, Networking, and Additional Costs.
 Understanding these factors and how they contribute to the overall cost of the services is crucial for cost savings and visibility.

-Google Cloud Compute Pricing
+GCP Compute Pricing

-Google Cloud Compute pricing is one of the primary components of the overall bill in Google Cloud Platform (GCP).
+GCP pricing is one of the primary components of the overall bill in Google Cloud Platform (GCP).
 It provides a range of options for customers to choose from in order to run their applications and workloads on the cloud.
 Compute Engine, is a scalable, high-performance virtual machine (VM) that provides customers with the ability to run their applications on a managed infrastructure.

-• The pricing of Compute Engine is based on the number of virtual CPUs, amount of memory, and the amount of storage required by the customer.
+• The pricing of Compute Engine is based on the number of virtual CPUs, the amount of memory, and the amount of storage required by the customer.

 • It is charged on a per-second basis, with a minimum of 10 minutes of usage per instance.

-• Customers can also choose to use Spot VMs, which offer lower prices compared to standard instances, but can be terminated by the system at any time if more resources are needed.
+• Customers can also choose to use Spot VMs, which offer lower prices compared to standard instances but can be terminated by the system at any time if more resources are needed.

 Compute Engine also offers different instance types, such as general-purpose, memory-optimized, and CPU-optimized, to cater to specific workload requirements.
 These instance types are priced differently, and customers can choose the type that best fits their workloads and budget.